 Make a day trip to the coast

 Once you’re there you can check out the sites in towns like Seaside and Cannon Beach.
 This is obviously a third or fourth date thing.
 No one wants to go on a long drive with a stranger.

 Check out the Portland Bucket List and tick off a box or two

 All over Portland

 Finding fun things to do is deceptively difficult -- even in a bustling city like this one.
-So we found 59 things you absolutely must do before you die (or move!), all of which can still be done even during these challenging (aka horrid) times.
+So we found around 20 things you absolutely must do before you die (or move!), all of which can still be done even during these challenging (aka horrid) times.